 5. Chocolate Chip Starfish

-Once you see a Chocolate Chip Starfish, you will have a pretty good idea of how they got their name.
-These starfish have an orange body with bits of wite between the fingers and covering the entire top are brown knobby spines that closely resemble chocolate chips.
+Once you see a Chocolate Chip starfish, you will have a pretty good idea of how they got their name.
+These starfish have an orange body with bits of white between the fingers and covering the entire top are brown knobby spines that closely resemble chocolate chips.
 This breed is one of the easier kinds of starfish to maintain, and they are popular in aquariums because they are active, and you can watch them hunt and consume food.
 They are a larger sized starfish, often reaching 15 inches or more.
-One thing to think about before purchasing a Chocolate Chip Starfish is that they can damage any coral or anemone you have in the tank.
+One thing to think about before purchasing a Chocolate Chip starfish is that they can damage any coral or anemone you have in the tank.

 6. Double Star Starfish

 Double Star starfish are extremely sensitive to any fluctuation in the water.
 They require an environment that is stable and continuously monitored.
 They are also notoriously difficult to feed and can die of starvation even under expert supervision.
 These starfish come in a wide range of attractive colors that make any aquarium look amazing.
 Still, we only recommend them for well-seasoned aquarium keepers who know how to tell if the starfish is healthy and happy.
 This breed of starfish can grow to reach 12 inches across.

 The Green Brittle starfish looks similar to a Brittle starfish with a green tint.
 However, they are a different breed entirely and are quite aggressive.
 It will actively hunt and grab any small moving fish in its path, and will also attack shrimp and crabs.
 They have a little central body so they will not attack fish that are too large, but bottom cleaners like the goby can be in danger.
 Since these starfish can grow up to one foot across, they will require a large tank.
 We recommend an aquarium no smaller than 55-gallons to house the Green Brittle comfortably.